 I was actually on my mission during 9/11.
 I was at a meeting at my mission President’s house.
 All the sister missionaries had gathered there and that’s where I remember learning about and watching the news and finding out about 9/11.

 My dad was actually in the air.
-He had been flying that day and my mom called to let me know a few hours later that he was safe.
-I know that this is a strong and emotional day for all of us, but I want you to think about the difference between what security was like before at the airport and what it's like now.
+He had been flying that day and my mom called to let me know that he was safe.
+I know that this is a strong and emotional day for all of us, but I want you to think about the difference between what airport security was like before and after 9/11.

 When email first was created, there was very little security around it.
 That meant that a lot of spammers learned how to get into your email inbox.
 They learned how to send you things that you hadn’t asked for or didn’t want.
-So now, there is a lot more security surrounding email and the number of emails that are allowed through, what we have learned to call, the spam filter.
+So now, there is a lot more security surrounding email and the number of emails that are allowed through, what we have learned to call, spam filters.

 Sometimes this is frustrating as a subscriber, you have subscribed to somebody and you want to hear from them, but whatever they send you ends up in spam or in the promotions box in Gmail.
 You can’t find it because it’s been flagged as spam and you wanted it and you’re frustrated.

 It’s also frustrating as somebody who’s writing and sending emails to a list of subscribers because you have great content.
 You know they want it and you’re excited to teach them and it ends up in spam or it doesn’t even get into their email at all.
 Did you know that was possible?
 It could just not be allowed into their inbox at all.

 This is not your email service provider who is doing this.
 It’s not Convertkit or Drip or MailerLite.
 This is Gmail or Yahoo or Microsoft.
 These are the companies that are creating these spam filters and deciding which of your emails get in.